 Strong geological potential

-- With an installed capacity in Turkey of just 30 MW in 2008, the country achieved a fenomenal growth of installed capacity to approximately 1500 MW in 2020 with governmental targets set at 3000 MW the following years.
+- With an installed capacity of just 30 MW in 2008, the country achieved a fenomenal growth of installed capacity to approximately 1500 MW in 2020 with governmental targets set at 3000 MW the following years.

 Attractive market fundamentals

 - With a population of approximately 80 million people and a GDP growth of 6.5%, Türkiye is a large and growing economy depending largely on imported fossil energy